eddie3716/SESL.NET/README.md

 ## Features

 * Weakly-typed!
-A value can be anything, and can change from one type to the next depending on the operation being performed.
+A variant can be anything, and can change from one type to the next depending on the operation being performed.
 Its like opening an Easter Egg!

 * Functional.
 Every function and every operation returns another value, even the if statement.
 Recursive operations are supported, in principle, but will require custom coding in your implementation of the IExternalFunctionValueProvider.